 - provide the right type of light.

 The monitor itself is a source of light.
 As such, it does not require additional illumination from other sources.
 In fact, the screen itself can cause glare if the brightness and contrast controls are not properly adjusted.

 An additional challenge occurs because most office work involves using the monitor and paper documents at the same time.
 Paper documents require a higher light level than the monitor.
 A desk lamp (any type of soft task light) can be used to illuminate documents while avoiding excessive light near the monitor.
 Glare can also result from an improper match or excessive contrast in light levels between the monitor screen and the paper.

 The monitor also acts as a mirror.
 Reflections of objects, shiny walls, and any light source (specifically windows and overhead lighting) all cause glare.
 Eye discomfort can result but glare also forces the user into an awkward position as they try to avoid having the glare in their eyes.
 These positions lead to aches and pains in the upper body that, in turn, can also aggravate eye strain.

-The quality of the images on the monitor is another important factor.
+The quality of the images on the monitor or tablet is another important factor.
 Reading and interpreting blurred, fuzzy, tiny, or otherwise illegible characters for hours a day can strain the operators' eyes.

 Other examples of work-related risk factors that contribute to eye discomfort are: